kdungs/cpp-list/README.md

  * Other
   * `apply` _does not exist in Haskell..._

- More functions will follow.
+## To Do

+ [] Implement more functionality
+ [] Write actual (unit) tests
+ [] More documentation

+## Contact
 If you have any questions or suggestions feel free to write an issue report.
+You can also send me an email to kevin at my domain.